polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![The Execution of Service has been completed successfully page displays the process execution is finished successfully message.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image61.png)

-    >**Note:** If you receive a error at the end of the installation process regarding shutdown of instance **S03/ASCS00**, start **SAP Management Console** by selecting its icon on the desktop and, in the SAP Management Console, restart the local instance of SAP ASCS service.
+    >**Note:** If you receive an error at the end of the installation process regarding shutdown of instance **S03/ASCS00**, start **SAP Management Console** by selecting its icon on the desktop and, in the SAP Management Console, restart the local instance of SAP ASCS service.
 Then switch back to the web browser page displaying the Software Provisioning Manager interface and click **Retry**.

 1. Switch back to the Remote Desktop session to the **adPDC** Azure VM and start a Remote Desktop session to **s03-ascs-1**.
 When prompted to authenticate, sign again in with the **CONTOSO\\s03-su** user account.